The wider impacts of The Hermannsburg School

 In their traditional understanding, their totemic country was created through the activities of ancestors on their travels.
 In painting the appearance of country they were not challenging the traditional religion but respecting and accommodating strictures relating to concealing the meaning of the topography.

 Like scientists, their knowledge was built on the knowledge of each other as each made his or her painting contribution.
 As humans, they sometimes idealised and fantasised about their country.
 Symptoms of emotional release of underlying anxieties are perhaps suggested in the tendency to idealise the anchor of their loved country.
-Perhaps it helped them cope with the massive cultural and social changes that they were ill-equipped to manage coming from a change-averse culture which emphasised continuity of their world through repetition.
+Perhaps it helped them cope with the massive cultural and social changes that were upon them.

 White people were unaware of the profound importance of the ancient legends in Aboriginal life and art.
 However, the glorious Arrernte watercolours were easy to appreciate and the public responded intuitively.